ANALYSIS-Lula turns to party's old guard for Brazil election battle

 Another party veteran in a key campaign post is Aloizio Mercadante, head of a PT think tank charged with drawing up the program for a new Lula government.
 Mercadante was chief of staff for Dilma Rousseff, Lula's hand-picked successor who was impeached in 2016 in the midst of economic recession.

-The campaign leadership is expected to be announced next week after a Saturday rally, called a "pre-launch" of his candidacy.
-Both Lula and Bolsonaro have been in campaign mode for months but are limited in their official campaign activities by Brazilian election law.
+Both Lula and Bolsonaro have been in campaign mode for months, but are limited in their official campaign activities by Brazilian election law.

 Lula will then start traveling around Brasil, PT sources said.
 Alckmin will join him in the swing state of Minas Gerais and closely contested southern states before focusing his efforts in the interior of Sao Paulo, Brazil's most populous state and home to the former governor's political base.

-(Reporting by Lisandra Paraguassu and Anthony Boadle Writing by Anthony Boadle Editing by Brad Haynes and Rosalba O'Brien)
+(Reporting by Lisandra Paraguassu and Anthony Boadle Writing by Anthony Boadle Editing by Brad Haynes, Rosalba O'Brien and Leslie Adler)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))